Skip to main content

 Disadvantages of Cross-Platform Development

-New platform features may not be immediately available in cross-platform frameworks.
-You may need to wait for framework updates or implement custom native modules, which can add complexity.
+• Platform Feature Lag: New platform features may not be immediately available in cross-platform frameworks.

-Your project becomes dependent on the framework's continued development and support.
-Changes in framework architecture or discontinuation could require significant refactoring.
+• Framework Dependency: Your project becomes dependent on the framework's continued development and support.

 Technology Comparison